Syntax-Sculptor/isaac-modding-guidebook/Chapter 2 - Introduction to Lua/Section 3 - Variables.md

 </details>
 <br>

 2.)
-What does the following code print?
+What does this print?

 ```lua
 local myVariable = "Hello!"